Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "How did you get this scratch, sir?"

 "Leemu did it," the old man said.
-"But… some time ago.
+"But... some time ago.
 Several weeks."

 "Has it been like this ever since?"